rawidaniel/alx-low_level_programming/0x02-functions_nested_loops/README.md

    * A function that checks for lowercase character and returns 1 if c is lowercase or returns 0.
 5. 4-isalpha.c
    *  function that checks for alphabetic character and returns 1 if c is a letter, lowercase or uppercase otherwise 0.
+6. 5-sign.c
+   * A function that prints the sign of a number and returns 1 and prints + if n is greater than zero, returns 0 and prints 0 if n is zero and returns -1 and prints - if n is less than zero.